yurkth/astraea/README.md

 ## License

-pixel-sphere is licensed under the MIT license.
-See the [LICENSE](https://github.com/yurkth/pixel-sphere/blob/master/LICENSE) for more information.
+Astraea is licensed under the MIT license.
+See the [LICENSE](https://github.com/yurkth/astraea/blob/master/LICENSE) for more information.

 ### Libraries